chrisabrams/grimwire/README.md

 # Grimwire: an operating system in the browser

-*Grimwire is not ready for general use, so no instructions have been provided for setup.
-A beta will be released soon.*
+*Grimwire is not ready for deployment, so setup instructions are not yet provided.
+The beta will be released soon.*

 ## Background